 Offshore mutual funds are mutual funds that have established headquarters in a country outside of the country where the investor lives.
-They may be structured like an open-end investment fund, which is like a conventional mutual fund used by investors in the U.S. The company offering the offshore mutual fund may be formed as an offshore company, a partnership, or unit trust.
+They may be structured like an open-end investment fund, which is like a conventional mutual fund used by investors in the U.S. The company offering the offshore mutual fund may be formed as an offshore company, a partnership, or a unit trust.

-For example, a mutual fund headquartered in a small country, such as the Bahamas or the Cayman Islands, may want to attract foreign investment from U.S. investors by offering tax incentives to invest in offshore funds.
+For example, a mutual fund headquartered in a small country such as the Bahamas or the Cayman Islands may want to attract foreign investment from U.S. investors by offering tax incentives to invest in offshore funds.

 Mutual fund companies headquartered in the U.S. may also offer their non-U.S. investors opportunities to invest in offshore funds.
 In this regard, a mutual fund company may choose a particular country to establish headquarters in order to attract a certain type of investor.